 - Our PAM: At 1 ppm dosage in water, effective acrylamide = 0.0005 ppm — meets WHO limit

-For applications requiring the strictest safety standards, see our food-grade PAM guide covering NSF certification requirements.
+For applications requiring the strictest safety standards, see our regulated-use PAM guide covering regulated-use document review requirements.

 Storage Safety